sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 https://medium.com/singapore-rails-learning-group/how-to-push-your-code-to-github-and-publish-your-first-page-8b0e1f4caf2a

 # Exercise
 Create several private repositories and experiment with github and RStudio.
+When you feel confident, share your project as a public repository!